richa-singhx/BiomedParse/README.md

 ```
 mkdir pretrained
 ```
 Step 2.
-Download model checkpoint and put the model in the pretrained folder when runing the code.
+Download model checkpoint and put the model in the pretrained folder when running the code.
 Change file name to biomed_parse.pt

 Expect future updates of the model as we are making it more robust and powerful based on feedbacks from the community.
 We recomment using the latest version of the model.